ron12013/Semisupervised-learning-with-DCGANs/README.md

    Code - <a href="https://github.com/jacobgil/keras-dcgan">Keras Implementation of DCGANs</a>

 Currently works for Keras with Tensorflow Backend.
-Will add theano support soon.
+Will add theano support soon. <br>
 Project report under progress**

 ==>Steps involves in the process,<br>